Kai Widdrington: Early life

-Widdrington was born in Southampton, England and grew up in Chandler's Ford, Eastleigh.
-His father is former Premier League footballer Tommy Widdrington, and his younger brother, Theo, currently plays for King's Lynn Town F.C.
+Widdrington was born in Southampton, England to former Premier League footballer Tommy Widdrington and mother Candice.
+His younger brother Theo currently plays for Aldershot Town F.C.
 Widdrington was also set to follow in his father's footsteps by becoming a professional footballer, but aged 12 chose a dancing career instead of a Premier League contract.
 By the time he was 14, he was the World Junior Latin American champion.
+Widdrington also has a younger sister.

 Widdrington is of part Chinese descent.
-His maternal grandfather is Chinese and is said to have attended school with Bruce Lee.
+His maternal grandfather is half Chinese and said to have been at school in the same class as actor Bruce Lee.

 Career

 Britain's Got Talent

 In 2012, Widdrington formed a dance partnership with Natalia Jeved, both of whom auditioned for the sixth series of Britain's Got Talent.
-The pair managed to reach the live final, but finished in 11th place overall in the competition.
+The pair managed to reach the live final.
 Two years later, in 2014, Widdrington made a second appearance on the programme during its eighth series, as part of the ballroom dance group Kings & Queens, working alongside future Strictly Come Dancing professionals Katya Jones and Neil Jones, and future Dancing with the Stars professionals Ksenia Zsikhotska and Ryan McShane.
 The group managed to reach the semi-finals of the series, but were ultimately eliminated from the competition by that stage.